iterative/dvc.org/content/docs/command-reference/metrics/diff.md

   $ dvc metrics diff HEAD v1 --targets t1.json t2.json
   ```

-- `-R`, `--recursive` - determines the metric files to use by searching each
+- `-R`, `--recursive` - determines the metrics files to use by searching each
   target directory and its subdirectories for DVC-files to inspect.
 If there are
   no directories among the `targets`, this option is ignored.